Domain Adaptation of low-resource Target-Domain models using well-trained ASR Conformer Models: Proposed Transfer-learning Approaches for Domain Adaptation

 \subsection{Freezing vs. Updating the Encoder Layers from which Features are Tapped}

-Next, we allow all the layers to update during the training of target-domain ASR model and compare it with the freezing the lower layers of the previous section.
-The results are presented in Tables \ref{Abalation study layer wise} and \ref{Abalation study layer wise wsj}.
+Next, we allow all the layers to update during the training of target-domain ASR model and compare it with the results of freezing the lower encoder layers discussed in the previous section.
+The results are presented in Tables \ref{LibriSpeech results} and \ref{wsj results}.

+In this ablation study for \textit{LibriSpeech}, the experiments are performed with both updating and freezing the encoder layers.
+We observed that updating layers provide the best performance for the matched case test data. \textit{WSJ} test dataset, which has mostly read modern business English, has matched case test data.
+Hence, for \textit{WSJ} as the target-domain, we have shown only the ablation study for updating encoder layers of the pre-trained models.

 From the Tables we observe that,

 \begin{itemize}